regiyev/reactjs-amplify-auth-context-hooked-boilerplate/README.md

 Run ```npm start```

 ### config.js
-Please and configure the following file at src/config.js:
+Configure the following file at src/config.js.
+Ideally it should be added to .gitignore (or abstracted in other ways) once it's done.

 ```
 const config = {